 Some of the pet biz owners I’ve talked to will say something similar: I don’t want to invest in a website right now when I can use social media, referrals, and networking.
 The truth is, investing in a website is one of the best things you can do, especially early on.
 You own your website.
 Nobody can take it away from you.
 It’s a long-lasting investment, even if the ROI takes a while to prove itself.

 A website is the very first thing you need if you want to promote your business digitally.
 It’s like online real estate for your business.
 You can include all your contact information, FAQs, pricing, and more.
-If you’re unsure about investing in a website, I have listed 8 reasons that may change your mind!
+If you’re unsure about investing in a website, I listed 8 reasons that will change your mind!

 Think of it in terms of hotels.
 Would you book a hotel room if they didn’t have a professional website?
 What sort of hotel experience do you want to give your clients?

 Already have a website but not sure if you're doing it quite right?